-For a solo female traveler, one of the things I often judge about a place is how comfortable I feel having a meal alone.
+As a solo female traveler, one of the things I often judge about a place is how comfortable I feel having a meal alone.
 In Pézenas, the scenery around the eateries — especially those in the city squares — is enough to keep you company.
 Here’s my view at lunchtime that day.

 The Plat Du Jour

-Pézenas is a MUST GO BACK TO! place.
+Pézenas is a MUST-GO-BACK TO! place.
 There’s so much more to see and do.
 Stay tuned for more …